dials/dials/CONTRIBUTING.md

   take care of the formatting.
 We prefer if you commit code formatted with black (the pre-commit hook will help do this for you), but if for some reason you miss this, the whole codebase is auto-cleaned once a week.
-Most IDEs and editors have support for running formatters like black frequently or automatically.
+Most IDEs and editors have support for running formatters like black automatically.
-- **Avoid introducing new flake8 warnings** - if you feel that it's appropriate to violate a warning, mark it up explicitly with a [noqa] comment.
+- **Avoid introducing new flake8 warnings** - if you feel that it's appropriate to ignore a warning, mark it up explicitly with a [noqa] comment.
 The most important subset of checks are run as part of the pre-commit checks, but please try to resolve any other valid warnings shown with a normal run of flake8.
-The configuration in the repository turns off any that disagree with black's interpretation of the rules, or standard practice in our repositories.
+The configuration in the repository turns off any warnings that disagree with our standard practice.
 - **We format C++ code with [clang-format]**.
 We use a configuration for style broadly compatible with what our existing prevailing style was.
 We don't require that everyone has clang-format installed - the weekly cleaning job